 The Council Supervisor will be responsible for managing and coordinating all NSISC programs and supervising NSISC staff.
 The position will oversee program development, implementation, and evaluation, ensuring that programs align with the organization’s mission and goals and effectively address invasive species challenges.
 The Council Supervisor will also work closely with the Chapter’s Steering Committee, the CCIS National Manager, and other regional staff members to identify opportunities for program growth and funding.

 - A degree/diploma from a post-secondary institution in a field of study related to natural resources, environmental science or conservation, or equivalent work experience.

-- Demonstrated experience in program management, preferably in a natural resources/environmental-based, non-profit organization.
+- Leadership experience, preferably in a natural resources/environmental-based, non-profit organization.